Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 Now I’m Gonna Keep it Real:

-My words cannot do justice to this hauntingly beautiful tribute to the vivacious spirit of a thirteen-year-old girl; a life that was extinguished much too quickly.
+My words cannot do justice to this hauntingly beautiful tribute to the life of a thirteen-year-old girl; a life that was extinguished much too quickly.

 So instead of trying to describe this museum badly:

-I’ll just say that yes, this museum really is as devastatingly beautiful as everyone says and that yes, it is something that everyone should see.
+I’ll just say that yes, this museum really is as devastatingly beautiful as everyone says and that yes, it is something that everyone should see during their 3 days in Amsterdam itinerary.

 ***Can’t get tickets?
 Many other top Amsterdam attractions and Jewish Cultural tours pay homage to this beautiful human.
 Try visiting the Jewish Historical Museum, the Dutch Resistance Museum, the National Holocaust Memorial, the Portuguese Synagogue, and the Children’s Jewish Historical Museum. ***